 When it comes to battles, the honor and glory of the victory go to the victorious commander.
 Barak forfeits the honor of being the commanding general.
 Deborah accepts the leadership position.
 Deborah’s words in the original Hebrew could well be rendered, “into the hand of a woman the Lord will sell” the opposition.
 The emphasis here is that Not only will Barak lose the honor and accolades of victory, but he will also lose them to a woman.

 In their male-dominated society, it wasn’t very comfortable for the men of Israel to follow a housewife and mom.
 It was totally counter-cultural.
 With Deborah in the lead, the men are assured that the Father is present with them and will provide victory.
 The logic is simple, wherever the Lord sends His prophet, He is with the prophet.
 The men had only two choices: follow a woman into battle and have success, or go it alone and face inevitable defeat.

 “When God wants to glorify Himself through His people, He always has a perfect plan for us to follow.
 God chose the leader of His army, the place for the battle, and the plan for His army to follow.
 God also guaranteed the victory.”
 (Wiersbe)!

 Is it possible to have the spirit of Deborah today?
 Can we be full of faith and courage, and energized by zeal for the Father?
-Yes, absolutely yes!
+Yes, absolutely, yes!

-For most of us in the 21st century, our war is most frequently not with flesh and blood enemies.
-Rather our enemies are internal: fear of failure, a sense of inferiority, concerns over what others think, poor self-image, and often even stubborn unwillingness.
+For most of us in the 21st century, our war is frequently not with flesh and blood enemies.
+Instead, our enemies are internal: fear of failure, a sense of inferiority, concerns over what others think, poor self-image, and often even stubborn unwillingness.
 The Father wants to free us from our internal nemeses!

 Philippians 2:13 For God is working in you, giving you the desire and the power to do what pleases him.